mramitpatel/mramitpatel.github.io/app/projects/_posts/2015-01-01-jll-property-search.md

 description: "As part of an overall web design overhaul, Jones Lang LaSalle's property search was in dire need of a redesign."

 summary: "With an emergence of startups focusing in on-line property search engines, JLL had to step up their game.
-Sites such as Zillow, RedFin and KnightFrank pioneered modern day residential real-estate searching leaving a huge gap for commercial real estate."
+Sites such as Zillow, RedFin and KnightFrank pioneered modern day residential real-estate searching leaving a huge gap for commercial real estate.
+Designed at UnitOneNine."

 homeimage: hero.png
 projectHero: hero.png